2i2c-org/team-compass/practices/meetings.md

 See the [Team Calendar page](team/calendar) for specific dates and information about each of these meetings.
 :::

+## Guidelines for all team meetings

+There are a few guidelines that we follow for all team meetings.
+They are listed below.

+- All planned team meetings should be encoded asnychronously somehow (e.g., via GitHub Issues, notes in our team compass, etc).
+- All meetings should have an agenda that includes estimations of time and is ideally filled out 24 hours in advance.
+- All meetings should have a designated moderator that will run the meeting and help move discussion forward.
+- All attendees of all meetings follow the [2i2c Code of Conduct](https://team-compass.2i2c.org/en/latest/code-of-conduct/index.html)

 ## Monthly team meetings

 The 2i2c Team meets the **first Monday of each month** for 90 minutes.